vandadnp/flutter-website/src/get-started/flutter-for/ios-devs-swiftui.md

 }
 ```

-The `Button` class in SwiftUI is constructed using an initializer, and various parameters that the initializer might require.
+The `Button` struct in SwiftUI is constructed using an initializer, and various parameters that the initializer might require.
 In this case, we are using the initializer that takes in a `titleKey` parameter of type `LocalizedStringKey` and an action of type `@escaping () -> Void`.

 In Flutter, to achieve the same results, you *can* use the `TextButton` class as shown here: